Get customized results?

 Postpaid plan

-Contract length is another key factor when you’re exploring energy plans.
+Contract length is another key factor to consider when deciding which energy plan is best for you.
 Most providers offer a variety of term lengths, some of which have ETFs.

 Month-to-month

-Month-to-month contracts are typically only available for variable-rate and indexed plans because energy companies understand that the fluctuating market and commodity index are out of your control.
+Month-to-month contracts are typically only available for variable-rate plans.
 Going month-to-month allows you the freedom to switch plans anytime, but you’ll get very little stability in return.
-If you don’t like shopping for energy plans often, this is not the plan type for you.
+If you don’t like the uncertainty of fluctuating monthly rates, this is not the plan type for you.

 Three- to six-month